PietroCiani/ilgiornale/README.md

 # Il Giornale
-My recreation of the Italian newspaper "Il Giornale". last git test
+My recreation of the Italian newspaper "Il Giornale" using Bootstrap.